If you are arrested for DUI in California, you will face two separate legal proceedings:

 If, after reading this article, you would like more information, we invite you to contact us at Shouse Law Group.

-1. What happens at a DMV hearing?
+1. What is a DMV hearing?

 If you are arrested in California for drunk driving, the arresting officer will